ocaml-flambda/flambda-backend/HACKING.md

 Cfg code (in `backend/cfg/`) is formatted correctly as per the provided `.ocamlformat` file.
-To prepare your environment for the correct version of `ocamlformat` you can follow the OPAM commands [in the CI check](https://github.com/ocaml-flambda/flambda-backend/blob/main/.github/workflows/ocamlformat.yml).
-(Note that the OPAM compiler will not be used for the Flambda backend build itself.)
+To prepare your environment for the correct version of `ocamlformat` you can follow the OPAM commands [in the CI check](https://github.com/oxcaml/oxcaml/blob/main/.github/workflows/ocamlformat.yml).
+(Note that the OPAM compiler will not be used for the OxCaml build itself.)
 All of the code can be formatted using `make fmt` and the check can be run using `make check-fmt`.

 Note in particular that a recent (>= 1.10.0) version of the `re` library is